 Medicare is a US government health insurance program provided for Americans who are age 65 or older.
 It is also available to certain younger people, such as those with disabilities and certain medical conditions.
 Medicare is paid for by taxpayers.
 Other funding includes income taxes paid on Social Security benefits, interest earned on trust fund investments, and Medicare Part A premiums from people who aren't eligible for premium-free Part A. While Medicare helps with the cost of healthcare, it does not cover all health expenses.
 Costs to you may include coinsurance, co-payments, and deductibles.
 There is also a range of services that Medicare does not cover at all.
 These added costs are referred to as “gaps” in Medicare coverage.

 Most people age 65 or older who are citizens or permanent residents of the United States are eligible for Medicare.
-Medicare has four parts:
+Medicare has 4 parts:

 In addition to healthcare from illnesses or emergencies, Medicare covers many preventive services, which can help find problems early, when they are most easily treated.
 These services include: